-increased 11%.
+- From 2012 to 2016, purchases of taxed beverages dropped by an estimated 37% in Mexico.
+179 - Reduced sugary drink consumption following Mexico's tax was greatest among lower-income and high-volume consumers, the two groups facing the greatest health risk.
+177,181 - Mexican consumers replaced some sugary drinks with healthier beverages: Water purchases increased an estimated 5% in the first year, 180 while all untaxed beverage purchases (i.e., drinks with lower sugar content) increased 11%.
 This trend appears to have plateaued, following an initial jump, but has remained higher than pre-tax levels.

-- Three years after Mexico implemented the sugary drink tax, the proportion of health care workers who were medium or high soft drink consumers dropped from over 50% before the tax to 43%, while non-consumers of soft drinks increased from 10% to 14%. - Adolescent girls in Mexico had a 3% relative decrease in overweight or obesity prevalence in the first two years of the tax, with greater improvements found in cities where prices increased more than 10%. - Based on the first-year reduction in sugary drink consumption in Mexico, it is estimated that 10 years after implementation, Mexico's sugary drink tax will result in an average 2.5% reduction in obesity prevalence (with the largest reductions for lowest-income groups) and prevention of up to 134,000 cases of type 2 diabetes. - Implementation of Mexico's sugary drink tax was associated with significant declines in the number of outpatient visits for dental caries (-2,921 visits per month, on average); the probability of experiencing decayed, missing, or filled teeth; and the number of teeth with caries. - Employment in food and beverage stores and in the beverage manufacturing sector did not decrease after Mexico's sugary drink tax was implemented.
+177,179 - Three years after Mexico implemented the sugary drink tax, the proportion of health care workers who were medium or high soft drink consumers dropped from over 50% before the tax to 43%, while non-consumers of soft drinks increased from 10% to 14%.182 - Adolescent girls in Mexico had a 3% relative decrease in overweight or obesity prevalence in the first two years of the tax, with greater improvements found in cities where prices increased more than 10%.
+183 - Based on the first-year reduction in sugary drink consumption in Mexico, it is estimated that 10 years after implementation, Mexico's sugary drink tax will result in an average 2.5% reduction in obesity prevalence (with the largest reductions for lowest-income groups) and prevention of up to 134,000 cases of type 2 diabetes.184 - Implementation of Mexico's sugary drink tax was associated with significant declines in the number of outpatient visits for dental caries (-2,921 visits per month, on average); the probability of experiencing decayed, missing, or filled teeth; and the number of teeth with caries. - Employment in food and beverage stores and in the beverage manufacturing sector did not decrease after Mexico's sugary drink tax was implemented.
+176

 United Kingdom: Announced in 2016 and implemented in 2018, the UK Soft Drinks Industry Levy (SDIL) is a tiered tax based on sugar content.
 Drinks containing >8 g total sugar per 100 mL are taxed at a rate of £0.24 per L, while drinks with 5-8 g total sugar per 100 mL are taxed at £0.18 per L. Drinks containing less than 5 g total sugar per 100 mL are not subject to the levy.
 Tiered tax designs such as this are more likely to encourage industry to reformulate their products, reducing sugar content to avoid higher tax rates.
-Announcement and implementation of the SDIL resulted in widespread beverage reformulation that significantly reduced sugar in the UK beverage supply.
+133 Announcement and implementation of the SDIL resulted in widespread beverage reformulation that significantly reduced sugar in the UK beverage supply.

-- In the two years between announcement and implementation of the levy, manufacturers preemptively removed 45 million kg of sugar from their products. - In the levy's first year, shifts in UK consumers' beverage choices led to a 10% drop in the amount of sugar purchased from all soft drinks (taxed and untaxed) roughly 30 g less sugar per household per week.
-This was achieved with no change in the total amount of soft drinks purchased and without shoppers spending more on confectionery or alcoholic beverages. - > By 2019, manufacturers reduced sugar content by 44% in taxable beverages, and the proportion of drinks subject to the levy (i.e., those containing >5 g sugar per 100 mL) fell an estimated 34%. - While overall sales of taxed sugary drinks increased 15% from 2015-2019, the amount of sugar purchased from taxed beverages dropped 35%, due to the drinks containing less sugar.
+- In the two years between announcement and implementation of the levy, manufacturers preemptively removed 45 million kg of sugar from their products.
+187 - In the levy's first year, shifts in UK consumers' beverage choices led to a 10% drop in the amount of sugar purchased from all soft drinks (taxed and untaxed) roughly 30 g less sugar per household per week.188 This was achieved with no change in the total amount of soft drinks purchased and without shoppers spending more on confectionery or alcoholic beverages. - > By 2019, manufacturers reduced sugar content by 44% in taxable beverages, 189 and the proportion of drinks subject to the levy (i.e., those containing >5 g sugar per 100 mL) fell an estimated 34%.
+151 - While overall sales of taxed sugary drinks increased 15% from 2015-2019, the amount of sugar purchased from taxed beverages dropped 35%, due to the drinks containing less sugar.
 These decreases in purchased sugar were much larger than what was observed among food categories targeted as part of a voluntary sugar reduction program.